aetperf/aetperf.github.io/_posts/2022-10-21-Forward-and-reverse-star-representation-of-a-digraph.md

 Everything seems to be OK.

-In another post we will see how to implement the forward and reverse stars efficiently in Cython.
+In another post, we will see how to implement the forward and reverse stars efficiently in Cython and compare this data structure with another one.

 ## References